 Fiscal Year-End Closing Financial Checklist

+What Is Year-End Close?This is also known as “closing the books”, when organizations inspect and update their accounting records at the end of the year.
+This is the critical final step in the company’s annual financial reporting process.
 It identifies any balances or deficits on the company books which are then carried over into the new fiscal year.
 This helps create more realistic budgets based on what was spent the previous year.
 The primary goal is to maintain strong financial health and provide visibility into all the profits and losses of the business.

 Ways To Simplify Annual ClosingOne of the easiest ways to reduce the workload and stress of the year-end closing is to:

 Prepare & Automate

 PREPAREPlanning ahead can make all the difference in the world.
 The entire closing process can be simplified by performing pre-close activities throughout the year.